elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-prefix-deci-relate-to-the-central-unit-in-the-metric-system.md

 url: /learn/mathematics/questions/how-does-the-prefix-deci-relate-to-the-central-unit-in-the-metric-system
 score: -1.0
 related_article1:
-    id: 165411
+    id: 165396
-    title: What is the process for converting centimeters to meters?
+    title: >-
+        How does the prefix 'hecto' compare to the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-process-for-converting-centimeters-to-meters
+    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
 related_article2:
-    id: 165394
+    id: 165415
-    title: What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: >-
+        How do you convert milligrams to grams?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/how-do-you-convert-milligrams-to-grams
 related_article3:
-    id: 165392
+    id: 165393
+    title: >-
-    title: What is the central unit in the metric system number line?
+        How do larger prefixes in the metric system relate to the central unit?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-central-unit-in-the-metric-system-number-line
+    url: /learn/mathematics/questions/how-do-larger-prefixes-in-the-metric-system-relate-to-the-central-unit
 related_article4:
-    id: 165408
+    id: 165407
-    title: What is the practical application of drawing a number line in metric conversions?
+    title: >-
+        How can visual aids assist in memorizing metric system conversions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
+    url: /learn/mathematics/questions/how-can-visual-aids-assist-in-memorizing-metric-system-conversions
 related_article5:
     id: 165403
+    title: >-
-    title: What is the role of decimal point movement in unit conversion?
+        What is the role of decimal point movement in unit conversion?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
 ---